kubeshop/botkube-docs/versioned_docs/version-0.13/installation/teams/index.md

 kubectl create secret tls botkube-tls -n botkube --cert=/path/to/cert.pem --key=/path/to/privatekey.pem
 ```

-We use this TLS Secret while deploying the BotKube backend.
+We use this TLS Secret while deploying the Botkube backend.

-- We use [Helm](https://helm.sh/) to install BotKube in Kubernetes.
+- We use [Helm](https://helm.sh/) to install Botkube in Kubernetes.
 Follow [this](https://docs.helm.sh/using_helm/#installing-helm) guide to install helm if you don't have it installed already.
 - Add **botkube** chart repository:

   ```bash